Info & History

 The round trip route from Bogotá – Zipaquirá – Cajicá – Bogotá costs 63.000 COP for adults.
 For seniors over sixty years of age and children under twelve years of age, the price decreases to 57.000 COP, children being held in arms who are under three years of age get free admission.
 On the other hand, the round trip from Bogotá – Nemocón – Bogotá costs 73.000 COP for adults, for seniors over sixty years of age and children under twelve years of age, the price decreases to 67.000 COP, children being held in arms who are under three years of age get free admission.
 If you only wish to check out the Salt Cathedral or the Mine of Salt, there are special tours with a different cost.
 To visit the Salt Cathedral for locals, it costs 44.000 COP, for local seniors over sixty years of age and children under twelve years of age it costs 34.000 COP.
 That increases to 67.000 COP for foreign adults and seniors, and 55.000 COP for foreign children under twelve years of age.
 To visit the Nemocón Mine of Salt, it costs 29.000 COP for both locals and foreigner adults, 20.000 COP for children.
 You can check out more specific details on the official website if you want to nail down all of the details before deciding which option you want to do!

-The itinerary and cost is subject to change without notice due to demands.
+The itinerary and cost are subject to change without notice due to demands.

 The company has the right to control who consumes alcoholic beverages on the trains if they are being belligerent.